First-Time Renter’s Guide: 18 Steps

 18. Update Your Address

-Notify your bank, insurance provider, credit card companies and subscription services of your new address.
-Submit a mail-forwarding request through the post office at least two weeks before your move to ensure a seamless transition.
+Notify your bank, insurance provider, credit card companies and subscription services.
+Submit a mail-forwarding request through the post office at least two weeks before moving.

 First-Time Apartment Rental FAQ